CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSshBatchExecutor.md

 ```

 ### -Name
-Name for the batch API task.
+Name of the batch API task.

 ```yaml
 Type: string